-With the latest adaptation of It breaking box office records left and right, Hollywood is no doubt scrambling to remake as many Stephen King properties as humanly possible right now.
-But part of the reason this movie worked the way it did was that the original It wasn't a movie; it was a network TV miniseries, which is a totally different medium than film, especially when it comes to dealing with horror material.
+After the success of It: Chapter One, Hollywood is no doubt scrambling to remake as many Stephen King properties as humanly possible right now.
+But part of the reason this movie worked the way it did was that the original It wasn’t a movie; it was a network TV miniseries, which is a totally different medium than film, especially when it comes to dealing with horror material.

 No one really wants remakes of any classic film based on King novels (see: Carrie), because most of them were already done perfectly the first time out.
 But remaking a miniseries that was originally created with network TV budgetary and content constraints?
 That’s a whole different story.
 Here’s an example of some older Stephen King TV adaptations that are ripe for the big screen/bigger budget It treatment: